 Any 1 of these courses will fulfill the requirement.

 MATH 1070 and MATH 1400 assume that students have had the equivalent of AB calculus in high school and are familiar with concepts through applications of differentiation and basic integration techniques.
-Students without this background should consider taking MATH 1300 (formerly MATH 103) in the fall in preparation for MATH 1400 or 1070 in the spring.
+Students without this background should consider taking MATH 1300 (formerly MATH 103) in the fall in preparation for MATH 1400 in the spring.

 MATH 1070/1400 must be taken for a grade, not pass/fail.